Body found in Harrison County identified as Bellaire woman

-Harrison County, OH (WTRF)- The body identified in Harrison County on Friday, alongside County Rd.
-36 has been identified as 40-year-old Sherry Lynn Shrieve
+HARRISON COUNTY, Ohio (WTRF)- The body identified in Harrison County on Friday, alongside County Rd.
+36 has been identified as 40-year-old Sherry Lynn Shrieve of Bellaire.

 Harrison County Sheriff Joe Myers has confirmed that a body was found in Harrison County Friday before 7 a.m.